hakuhodo-technologies/scope-rl/rtbgym/README.md

 ## Overview

 *RTBGym* is an open-source simulation platform for Real-Time Bidding (RTB) of Display Advertising, which is written in Python.
 The simulator is particularly intended for reinforcement learning algorithms and follows [OpenAI Gym](https://gym.openai.com) interface.
 We design RTBGym as a configurative environment so that researchers and practitioner can customize the environmental modules including WinningPriceDistribution, ClickThroughRate, and ConversionRate.

 Note that, RTBGym is publicized under [OfflineGym](../) repository, which facilitates the implementation of offline reinforcement learning procedure.

 ### Basic Setting

-In RTB, the objective of the RL agent is to maximize some KPIs (such as numbers of click or conversion) within a episode under the given budget constraints. \
+In RTB, the objective of the RL agent is to maximize some KPIs (number of clicks or conversions) within an episode under given budget constraints. \
 We often aim to achieve this goal by adjusting bidding price function parameter $\alpha$.
 Specifically, we adjust bid price using $\alpha$ as follows.
 <p align="center">
 $bid_{t,i} = \alpha \cdot r^{\ast}$,
 </p>

-where $r^{\ast}$ denotes predicted or expected reward (KPIs).
+where $r^{\ast}$ denotes a predicted or expected reward (KPIs).

 We often formulate this RTB problem as the following Constrained Markov Decision Process (CMDP):
 - `timestep`: One episode (a day or a week) consists of several timesteps (24 hours or seven days, for instance).
-- `state`: We observe statistical feedback from environment at each timestep, which include following informations.
+- `state`: We observe some feedback from the environment at each timestep, which includes the following.
   - timestep
   - remaining budget
-  - impression level features (budget comsuption rate, cost per mille of impressions, auction winning rate, reward) at previous timestep
+  - impression level features (budget consumption rate, cost per mille of impressions, auction winning rate, reward) at the previous timestep
-  - adjust rate (RL agent's decision making) at previous timestep
+  - adjust rate (RL agent's decision making) at the previous timestep
 - `action`: Agent chooses adjust rate parameter $\alpha$ to maximize KPIs.
 - `reward`: Total number of clicks or conversions obtained during the timestep.
 - `constraints`: The pre-determined episodic budget should not be exceeded.